Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 With the preview release of ACS Rooms, Contoso will be able to:

-    - Create a meeting space with known time coordinates (start/end time)
+    - Create a meeting space with known time coordinates (validFrom/validUntil)
     - Join voice/video calls within that meeting space using the ACS web calling SDK or native mobile calling SDKs
     - Add participants to a room
     - Assign pre-defined roles to room participants